Part of the Product Strategy series

 Plot features on a 2x2: high impact + low effort goes first.
 High impact + high effort gets scheduled with dedicated resources.
 Low impact + any effort gets cut or deferred.

 The revenue connection filter is the key.
+This is what a strong product strategy looks like in practice.
 Features that do not connect to a revenue driver need an extraordinary justification to stay on the roadmap.

 The Audit That Changes Everything